leizongmin/holyhi/README.md

 # holyhi

-state management library that very easy to use
+State management library for React that very easy to use

 ## Installation